sharvdalal/Blogsta/README.md

 cd backend
 node index.js

+# Make a images folder in backend folder
 **Feel free to modify or update this content to suit your project's specific setup and requirements!**